-Graphic designers use this property to their advantage when designing posters and logos where they have to change the size of images as per requirement continually.
+Graphic designers use this property to their advantage when designing posters and logos, where they must continually change the size of images as per requirement.
 But how do vector files manage to achieve this?

 As we’ve mentioned before, vector files are built using points on a grid, and two points join to form paths — curved or straight.
 These paths further combine to form longer paths and even closed shapes.

-Each of these paths or closed shapes have their own mathematical formula, so when they’re rescaled, the formulas maintain the sharpness and quality of each path or shape.
-Thus a company could save their logo as a vector file and scale it down to use for their business cards, or scale it up for use on corporate buildings.
+Each path or closed shape has its own mathematical formula, so when they’re rescaled, the formulas maintain the sharpness and quality of each path or shape.
+Thus, a company could save their logo as a vector file and scale it down to use for its business cards or scale it up for use on corporate buildings.

 How to open Vector files?

-The most common tool used to convert or edit vector files is Adobe Illustrator — one of the many software aids from Adobe which is used by graphic designers.
+The most common tool used to convert or edit vector files is Adobe Illustrator — one of the many software aids from Adobe that graphic designers use.
 Other common tools used include Corel Draw, Freehand, or Xara X.

-The most straightforward method is to locate the vector file and then Right Click > Open with > Choose Service.
+The most straightforward method is to locate the vector file and Right-click> Open with > Choose Service.

-Alternatively, in case you wanted to view the content of the file and not edit it, you could rename [filename].ai to [filename].pdf.
-The files will now open up like any other PDF and can be viewed in Adobe Reader or other PDF readers.
+Alternatively, if you wanted to view the file’s content and not edit it, you could rename [filename].ai to [filename].pdf.
+The files will now open like any other PDF and can be viewed in Adobe Reader or other PDF readers.

-Lastly, if you’re looking for an open-source vector graphics editor, you could check out Inkscape, which is similar to Adobe Illustrator, or Corel Draw.
-Even though Inkscape uses SVG natively, it can open and manipulate .ai files as well.
+Lastly, if you’re looking for an open-source vector graphics editor, check out Inkscape, similar to Adobe Illustrator or Corel Draw.
+Even though Inkscape uses SVG natively, it can also open and manipulate .ai files.

 Also read: How to prepare photos for the Web?